ndriqimlahu/moonlight-tizen/README.md

 ## Prerequisites

-To get started, ensure that your client, host, and network meet the recommended requirements described below, which are essential to use the **Moonlight** app.
+To get started, ensure that your setup meet the recommended requirements described below, which are essential to use the Moonlight app.

-- Client Requirements — You must have a Samsung TV with Tizen OS starting from model year `2020 (Tizen 5.5) or later`.
+- Client Requirements — You must have a Samsung TV with Tizen OS starting from model year **2020 (Tizen 5.5) or later**.

 - Host Requirements — You must have a powerful PC with a GPU capable of hardware decoding that meets the [system requirements](https://docs.lizardbyte.dev/projects/sunshine/latest/index.html#%EF%B8%8F-system-requirements) to ensure optimal streaming performance.

-- Network Requirements — You need a mid-range or high-end wireless router with a good wireless connection to your client using `5 GHz WiFi 5 (802.11ac) or WiFi 6 (802.11ax)` and a good wired connection to your host using the `CAT5e ethernet or better` which is strongly recommended.
+- Network Requirements — You need a mid-range or high-end wireless router with a good wireless connection to your client using **5 GHz WiFi 5 (802.11ac) or WiFi 6 (802.11ax)** and a good wired connection to your host using the **CAT5e ethernet or better** which is strongly recommended.

 ## Installation

-Follow the instructions below based on the Tizen OS version of your Samsung TV to successfully download and install the **Moonlight** app.
+Follow the instructions below based on the Tizen OS version of your Samsung TV to successfully download and install the Moonlight app.

 ### Newer Samsung TVs — Tizen 8.0 or Higher